New Features in September 2024

 • NGFW (Managed by Strata Cloud Manager)

-Strata Cloud Manager offers centralized report management to enhance visibility of network activity within your organization and to help analyze historical data and track real-time data based on your needs.
-This feature eliminates the need to switch across dashboards to generate reports.
-You can download reports using data from the dashboards and Activity Insights Summary for Prisma Access and your Palo Alto Networks Next-Generation Firewalls (NGFWs).
-Strata Cloud Manager also enables you to share and schedule reports at your preferred intervals.
+Managing network visibility often requires switching across multiple dashboards to analyze data.
+Centralized Report Management in Strata Cloud Manager eliminates this need by offering a unified system to enhance visibility of network activity within your organization and help analyze historical and track real-time data based on your needs.
+You can download reports using data from the dashboards and Activity Insights Summary for Prisma® Access and your Palo Alto Networks Next-Generation Firewalls (NGFWs).
+Strata Cloud Manager enables you to share and schedule reports at your preferred intervals.

 Strata Cloud Manager generates reports using either the last 24 hours of data or the data from the past 30 days depending on the default time period settings on the dashboard.
 However, you can customize the time period for gathering data in a report when you schedule it.
 You can also manage scheduled and downloaded reports from the past 30 days to help you monitor and troubleshoot network activity effectively when needed.